eaglesweb.com

 On your right, your reader, Walter,

-with Mahra (the reader's Siamese assistant)
+with Mahra ( reader's Siamese assistant)

 in 2003: double portrait by Marilu Eagles, Walter's wife of 48 years